Please note that Tapas no longer supports Internet Explorer.

 "I'd be honored, Maria.
 Thank you for trusting me."

 At my reply, Maria's lips curved into a tight smile.
-Her expression had shifted again, and I felt my curiosity piqued once more.
+Her expression had shifted again, and my curiosity was piqued once more.
 Somewhere inside her, her true self still lay dormant, invisible even to herself.
 The real Maria surely possessed not only thoughtfulness but something vividly beautiful.
 Creating a room that was truly Maria's—a space where she could relax, where she could return to herself—what a challenging project.
-The chest that had been frozen only moments ago now thrummed with excitement, and heat spread through my body, propelled by my leaping heart.
+The heart that had been frozen only moments ago now began to thrum with excitement, and heat spread through my body, propelled by my leaping heart.
+Buoyed by that warmth, I conveyed my heartfelt thanks to Maria.

 "I'm so honored to be entrusted with this work, Maria!
 Thank you so much!"

-At that moment, her face crumpled with deep sadness.
+At that moment, her face suddenly crumpled with deep sadness.
 I was about to speak in surprise when Maria interrupted me.

 "I'll go home for today, but I'll be in touch.
 Please help me with this."